el-ahmdo/requirement-analysis/README.md

 ---

 In the context of this repository, understanding requirement analysis helps break down complex systems like hotel booking platforms into smaller, manageable services, ensuring a clear roadmap before development starts.

+## Types of Requirements

+In software development, requirements are typically categorized into two main types: **Functional Requirements** and **Non-functional Requirements**.
+Both are essential to building a system that works as expected and delivers a smooth user experience.

+### 🔧 Functional Requirements

+Functional requirements define **what the system should do** — the specific features, behaviors, and operations it must support.

+For the hotel booking management project, some functional requirements include:

+- **Hotel Listing Management**
+  - Hotel managers must be able to add, update, or delete hotel information such as room types, prices, and availability.

+- **Search Functionality**
+  - Customers must be able to search for hotels using filters like location, price range, amenities, and availability dates.

+- **Hotel Booking**
+  - Users should be able to book a selected hotel, specifying the check-in and check-out dates.

+- **Payment Integration**
+  - The system should integrate with third-party payment gateways to process transactions securely.

+- **View Bookings**
+  - Both hotel managers and customers should be able to view current and past booking history.

+- **Notification System**
+  - The system should notify customers about successful bookings and managers about new reservations.

+### ⚙️ Non-functional Requirements

+Non-functional requirements define **how the system should behave**.
+They are not about features but about qualities like performance, security, and usability.

+For the hotel booking system, examples of non-functional requirements include:

+- **Performance**
+  - The system should be able to handle thousands of user requests per second during peak booking seasons.

+- **Scalability**
+  - The application must scale horizontally to support growing user traffic and hotel data.

+- **Availability**
+  - The system should have a 99.9% uptime guarantee to ensure uninterrupted access for users worldwide.

+- **Security**
+  - Sensitive data such as payment information and user credentials must be encrypted and comply with security standards (e.g., SSL/TLS, PCI-DSS).

+- **Response Time**
+  - Search and booking results should load within 2 seconds to ensure a smooth user experience.

+- **Maintainability**
+  - The system architecture should be modular and follow microservice principles to simplify updates and debugging.

+---

+Both types of requirements work together to guide the design and development of a robust and user-friendly hotel booking application.